 Do you think it's evil?

-I experienced firsthand the anxiety caused when a colleague flippantly mentioned the “d-word” during one of my first investigations.
-The very next night I received a frantic phone call from the client, pleading with me to come over after work and rid them of their demonic infestation.
-When I arrived around midnight, they had yardsticks nailed together to form crosses and were performing a makeshift exorcism.
+In my professional experience, demonic infestations and malevolent hauntings are rare.
+What concerns me is how quickly many investigators jump to this conclusion.
+Our clients already consider us experts, and what we say carries a lot of weight.
+Merely mentioning the word "demon" creates fears and skews the client's testimony.
+I experienced firsthand the anxiety caused when a colleague flippantly said the word "demon."
+The night after our investigation, I received a frantic phone call from the client, pleading with me to come over after work and rid them of a demonic presence.
+When I arrived, they had crosses made from yardsticks and were performing a makeshift exorcism.
 I ended up spending the night on their couch and encountered absolutely nothing.
 The next morning, they were noticeably embarrassed by their behavior, and I felt somewhat responsible.